HungryTurtleCode/htc_website/jekyll/_drafts/parallax-rewrite.md

 }
 {% endraw %}{% endhighlight %}

 This code should be starting to look pretty familiar to you.
-All we are doing is reseting app translation to 0 if we are before the section and if we are inside the section we are translating the whole app container at the same pace as we are scrolling and then offseting each image by different amounts to give a parallax effect.
+All we are doing is resetting app translation to 0 if we are before the section and if we are inside the section we are translating the whole app container at the same pace as we are scrolling and then offsetting each image by different amounts to give a parallax effect.
 Again we also have a trigger to add the progress line in, which is done by calculating the percentage progress through it and translating the bar down accordingly.

 There we have it folks, we have fully converted the original spaghetti code into wonderful clean code that uses our library.
 The code is now much easier to read and much easier to maintain.
 Go us!

 In the next part of this series we will go back to the library and write some tests for it using jest.
-In the part after that we will deploy it to the NPM repositries using all the best practices for open source projects.
+In the part after that we will deploy it to the NPM repositories using all the best practices for open source projects.

 I'm looking forward to it!